aospapp/aosp/external/python/cpython3/Doc/library/zipfile.rst

 .. attribute:: ZipInfo.comment

-   Comment for the individual archive member.
+   Comment for the individual archive member as a :class:`bytes` object.

 .. attribute:: ZipInfo.extra

    Expansion field data.
-The `PKZIP Application Note`_ contains some comments on the internal structure of the data contained in this string.
+The `PKZIP Application Note`_ contains some comments on the internal structure of the data contained in this :class:`bytes` object.

 .. attribute:: ZipInfo.create_system